snps/word-attack/README.md

 # Word Attack

-***A small networked multiplayer game where the players battle each other by typing very fast.***
+***A small networked multiplayer game where players can battle each other by typing very fast.***

 ### Build instructions

-The project can be built by importing as existing project in [Eclipse](https://eclipse.org/).
+The project can be built by cloning the repository and importing it as an existing Java project in [Eclipse](https://eclipse.org/).

 ### Play instructions